 All applicants refused a place have a right of appeal to an independent appeal panel constituted and operated in accordance with the School Admission Appeals Code.
-For information about the appeal process, including how to lodge an appeal, please visit: https://www.hants.gov.uk/educationandlearning/admissions/guidance/appeals.
+For information about the appeal process, including how to lodge an appeal, please visit: Making an admissions appeal | Education and learning | Hampshire County Council.